U.S. flag

 Overview

-Coordinated by the Bureau of Justice Assistance (BJA), the U.S. Department of Justice's (DOJ's) National Public Safety Partnership (PSP) was launched to help communities suffering from serious violent crime problems to build up their capacity to fight crime.
+Coordinated by the Bureau of Justice Assistance (BJA), the U.S. Department of Justice's National Public Safety Partnership (PSP) was launched to help communities suffering from serious violent crime problems to build up their capacity to fight crime.
+PSP provides an innovative framework to enhance federal support of state, local, and tribal law enforcement and prosecution authorities in enhancing public safety.

 Available Funding